National Film Development Corporation Malaysia: Skim Wajib Tayang

 The Skim Wajib Tayang (Compulsory Screening Scheme) is a regulation that conducted by FINAS to authorise a Compulsory Scheme Committee to consider and accept any local film or joint venture film (local and overseas) for compulsory viewing on the movie hall by the cinema operators, in accordance with the provisions of the Finas' Order which enforced on 23 June 2005 and has been revamped in 2016.

 Merger with Filem Negara Malaysia

-In November 2012, former Information, Communication and Culture Minister, Rais Yatim announced that FINAS and Filem Negara Malaysia (FNM) will be merged to form a sole film organization.
-The merger was completed on May 31, 2013 and was made to make the corporation would be responsible for the development of the local film industry to avoid wastage of funds and overlapping of provision of infrastructure.
+In November 2012, former Information, Communication and Culture Minister, Rais Yatim announced that FINAS and Filem Negara Malaysia (FNM) will be merged to form a sole film regulatory body.
+The merger is said "to optimise staff and financials, as well as making the film industry more competitive" and will see the FINAS reabsorbing Filem Negara Malaysia's technical functions, in addition to its own economic and commercial oversight activities.
+The merger was completed on 15 May 2013 and was made to make FINAS would be responsible for the development of the local film industry to avoid wastage of funds and overlapping of provision of infrastructure.
 Many of the FINAS staffs were remained with the agency while others have been let go as part of their restructuring after the merger.
 The decision of merger between FINAS and Filem Negara was proposed in 1991, but delayed several times due to legal issues.
-The combined entity retained the corporation's name.
+The combined entity retained the corporation's name and FINAS officially become the sole regulatory body for the film industry in Malaysia.
+After its merger with Filem Negara Malaysia, FINAS restructured as an independent statutory body separated from remuneration and become financially independent.